syntaxseed/iplimiter/README.md

 Changelog
 --------
+* v2.0.0 - IPLimiter now expects a database object which implments the included DatabaseInterface.
+A PDO implementation of this is included.
+NOTE: Not compatible with version 1 due to database column type change.
 * v1.0.4 - Add screenshot to readme.
 * v1.0.3 - Allow method chaining on the event() and log() methods.
 * v1.0.2 - Improve readme.
 Better package description.